Increasing the range of EV with the same battery size

 The efficiency of the electric powertrain is the ratio between the energy output of the battery and the energy output of the motor.
 A ratio of 100% would mean a perfect conversion of the electric energy into mechanical energy… but it is never the case.
 Many losses happen at different stages in the energy conversion process.
 The efficiency is not even a constant value.
 For example, the combined efficiency of eMotor and Inverter is ranging from 60% to 96%, depending on the drive profile, the speed and the torque of the motor and its position on the drivetrain.

-The efficiency is usually represented in a graph (efficiency map) on which the y-axes and x-axes are respectively the torque and the speed, providing for any speed/torque combination a given efficiency.
+The efficiency is usually represented in a graph (efficiency map) on which the y-axis and x-axis are respectively the torque and the speed, providing for any speed/torque combination a given efficiency.
 As shown in Figure 2, the optimal operating points where the efficiency is at its peak are located in a restricted area in the Speed / Torque space.
 The usage of the electric motor in this area guarantees an energy efficient system.
 But in real driving conditions (as we discussed in our previous blog note), the Inverter/eMotor are used in wider operating points and keeping the system in its optimal range is not possible.
 New techniques need to be employed to expand the optimal operating range, without any compromises on the overall performance while keeping the costs low.

 Figure 2 – Combined Efficiency Map of an Electric Motor and Inverter